Large-Scale Structure Probes of the Post-Inflationary Axiverse: Axion imprints on the power spectrum

 undergoing CDM-like growth for that mode.
 As shown in Refs.~\cite{Amin:2025nxm,Amin:2025ayf}, $\delta_c$ does not become comparable to $f_{\rm DM}\delta_a$ immediately at matter-radiation equality, but at a later time when the scale factor is increased by $\sqrt{k / k_J^{\rm eq}}$.
 This result can be rigorously derived by following the phase-space distribution function of the particles in the mixed warm and cold dark matter system.
 The obtained transfer function reads

 The above equation can be understood as follows: at the dynamical time $t_D \simeq H^{-1} \simeq (G\bar{\rho})^{-1/2}$, gravity effectively probes a field with an amplitude of order $f_{\rm DM}\,\delta_a \big/ (\Delta t / t_D)^{1/2}$, where $\Delta t \sim k^{-1}/(k_a/m)$ is the timescale over which the average dark-matter field changes by unity within a region of size $1/k$.
-The factor $(\Delta t / t_D)^{1/2}$ accounts for the number of statistically independent field oscillations that occur during one dynamical time, thus reducing the effective amplitude seen by gravity.
+The factor $(\Delta t / t_D)^{1/2}$ accounts for the number of statistically independent field oscillations that occur during one dynamical time, thus reducing the effective amplitude seen by gravity over $t_D$.
 As a result, the isocurvature transfer function scales as $T_{\rm iso} \propto 1/k$ for $k \gtrsim k_J^{\rm eq}$—a much milder suppression than the $1/k^4$ behavior occurring for purely (warm) axion dark matter~\cite{Amin:2025dtd}.
-Finally, we note that the presence of the quantum Jeans scale $k_j$ does not alter the above scaling in Eq.~\eqref{eq:TisoJ}~\cite{Amin:2025nxm}.
+We also note that the presence of the quantum Jeans scale $k_j$ does not alter the above scaling in Eq.~\eqref{eq:TisoJ}~\cite{Amin:2025nxm}.
+As we will discuss in the next section, the different scaling of the transfer function in Eq.\,\eqref{eq:TisoJ} with respect to CDM renders standard analyses and bounds not directly applicable.
+We will outline a conservative way to address this.